Master of Science in Veterinary Medicine

 Career opportunities:

-1. Students who excel scientifically are accepted to work as teaching assistants in the college or other related colleges, with the aim of qualifying them with a master's degree in veterinary medicine to work as faculty members.
+Academically distinguished students are accepted to work as teaching assistants at the college or other related colleges, with the aim of qualifying them for a master's degree in veterinary medicine to work as faculty members.

 2. Ministry of Environment, Water and Agriculture.